 Gift or Buy Spirit Points Promotion Details

 As the most well-known ultra-low-cost airline in the United States, Spirit Airlines has a (in)famous reputation.
 Some love the carrier; others hate it.
-But there are certainly perks to the Free Spirit rewards program.
+But there are certainly perks to the Free Spirit rewards program — and they exist even as the airline is trying to battle through financial woes.

 It's possible this promotion is targeted, so you should check your offer before buying points for yourself or gifting any points to your loved ones.
-But across the AwardWallet team, we're seeing an up-to-100% bonus on points purchases (1.34¢ per point), with a maximum of 60,000 points in a single purchase before the bonus.
+But across the AwardWallet team, we're seeing an up-to-80% bonus on points purchases (1.49¢ per point), with a maximum of 60,000 points in a single purchase before the bonus.

 Let's take a look at some of the main points of this promotion: